mehulagg/gitlab/doc/security/two_factor_authentication.md

 - If you add additional members to a project within a group or subgroup that has 2FA enabled, 2FA is **not** required for those individually added members.
-- If there are multiple 2FA requirements (for example, group + all users, or multiple groups) the shortest grace period will be used.
+- If there are multiple 2FA requirements (for example, group + all users, or multiple groups) the shortest grace period is used.
 - It is possible to disallow subgroups from setting up their own 2FA requirements.
   Navigate to the top-level group's **Settings > General > Permissions, LFS, 2FA > Two-factor authentication** and uncheck the **Allow subgroups to set up their own two-factor authentication rule** field.
 This action will cause all subgroups with 2FA requirements to stop requiring that from their members.